-Does your pitching arm hurt?
-Is getting dressed becoming difficult?
-If so, you need a trusted, experienced shoulder doctor in Brookline who can diagnose and successfully treat your shoulder injury.
-At the Boston Sports and Shoulder Center, our mission is to provide the highest quality and cutting edge orthopedic care to our patients.
-This Boston orthopedic office is proud to offer life-enhancing care to give our patients the active and mobile lifestyle required for healthy living and healthy aging.
+Here at the Boston Sports and Shoulder Center, our mission is to provide our valued patients with the highest quality and top-of-the-line orthopedic care.
+We are dedicated to promoting life-enhancing care to our patients required for healthy living and healthy aging.
 Our team of board-certified orthopedic surgeons is committed to providing exceptional, compassionate care to help patients recover from a broad range of injuries.
-We specialize in treating sports injuries and injuries to the ankle, bicep, elbow, foot, hamstring, hand, hip, knee, quadriceps, shoulder and wrist, including any workers compensation injuries.
-As a innovative part of our care, we offer stem cell, platelet-rich plasma and ultrasound-guided injections in our office, eliminating any inconvenience to patients of having to go elsewhere.
-We pride ourselves in offering many complimentary health care modalities including expert muscle and skeletal therapy from a licensed acupuncturist, Chinese massage therapy and cupping, and cold laser therapy.
+We specialize in treating injuries to the ankle, bicep, elbow, foot, a pulled hamstring in Brookline, hand, hip, knee, quadriceps, shoulder and wrist.
+As an innovative part of our regenerative health care, we offer stem cell, platelet-rich plasma and ultrasound-guided injections in our office.
+We pride ourselves in offering many complimentary health care modalities including expert muscle and skeletal therapy including a licensed acupuncturist, Chinese massage therapy and cupping, and cold laser therapy.